Professor Ashley Solomon

 FRAM, FRCM, HonRCM

-Combining a successful career across both theory and practice, Ashley is Chair and Head of Historical Performance at London's Royal College of Music, having been appointed a professor in 1994.
+Combining a successful career across both theory and practice, Ashley is Head of Historical Performance at London's Royal College of Music, having been appointed a professor in 1994 and in 2014 was awarded a Personal Chair.
+In July 2017 he was elected a Fellow of the Royal Academy of Music (FRAM) and in 2019 became a Fellow of the Royal College of Music (FRCM).

-He has given masterclasses and lectures worldwide, including at The Juilliard School, Yale University, Case Western Reserve University, Jerusalem Academy of Music and Dance, Hong Kong Academy of Performing Arts, Oslo and Bergen Conservatories, Frankfurt Hochschule and Mozarteum in Salzburg.
-Recent lectures include Telemann and the baroque flute - a true synthesis explored through his solo flute fantasias, given at Nanyang Academy of Fine Arts Singapore (20/10/17) and Sydney Conservatorium of Music (24/10/17).
+He has given masterclasses and lectures worldwide, including at The Juilliard School, Yale University, Jerusalem Academy of Music, Hong Kong Academy of Performing Arts, Oslo and Bergen Conservatories, Frankfurt Hochschule and the Mozarteum in Salzburg.

-As a soloist, he has performed worldwide, including concertos in the Sydney Opera House, Esplanade (Singapore), Teatro Colon (Buenos Aires), Concertgebouw (Amsterdam), Konzerthaus (Vienna), Beethoven-Haus (Bonn), Handel-Haus (Halle) and Frick Collection (New York).
+As a soloist, he has performed concertos in the Sydney Opera House, Esplanade (Singapore), Teatro Colon (Buenos Aires), Concertgebouw (Amsterdam), Konzerthaus (Vienna), Handel-Haus (Halle) and Frick Collection (New York).

 In 2002 Florilegium became involved with Bolivian Baroque and since 2003 Ashley has been training vocalists and instrumentalists there.
-Initially solo singers, he formed Arakaendar Bolivia Choir in 2005.
-He has directed them in concerts in Bolivia, North America and Europe, including two major tours of UK and their three CDs.
+Initially solo singers, he formed Arakaendar Bolivia Choir in 2005 and has directed them in concerts throughout Bolivia, North America and across Europe as well as on their three CDs.
 In 2008 Ashley was the first European to receive the prestigious Bolivian Hans Roth Prize, given to him in recognition of the enormous assistance he has given to the Bolivian native Indians, their presence on the international stage and the promotion and preservation of this music.

 G P Telemann, Essercizii Musici (recorded by Florilegium), Channel Classics CCS 40118 (2CDs) (2018) [LINK].